3 Reasons Why Your Court Case is Online

 1. A newspaper mentioned the case

 That article could do a great deal of damage to your reputation.
 However, that damage can be compounded, too, if the paper decides to publish the court documents themselves.
-The paper might print excerpts in a print edition and then put full copies online behind a paywall.
+The paper might print excerpts in a print edition and then put complete copies online behind a paywall.
 All of that online data could show right up on a search.

 2. An aggregate site found and published your data.